etjones/mac-arm-aihc-hw4-deps/README.md

 Note that this **WILL NOT** work on anything besides an Arm Mac running MacOS and Python 3.12.
 For that... good luck.

-Write to me at jonese@utexas.edu if you have questions.
+Write to me at evan_jones@utexas.edu if you have questions.

 Cheers,